BlessedToastr/leafy/README.md

 # Advisory

-All the scripts/binaries of the Leafy Suite should be used for authorized penetration testing and/or educational purposes only.
-Any misuse of this software will not be the responsibility of the author or of any other collaborator.
-Use it at your own networks and/or with the network owner's permission.
+This script is designed to be for educational use only.
+Only use this script on networks and machines you have permission to use on.
+Any misise of this script will no be the responsibility of the author or other collaborators of this project.

 Created by Toastr